staticapps/staticapps.org/articles/routing-urls-in-static-apps.md

   url: /articles/authentication-and-authorization
 ---

-In [Defining Static Web Apps](/articles/defining-static-web-apps) we discussed how in static web applications the server simply passes along flat HTML files without any additional processing.
-However, quality web application make use of **readable URLs** that **describe the content that resides there**.
+In [Defining Static Web Apps](/articles/defining-static-web-apps) we mentioned that in static web applications the server simply passes along flat HTML files without any additional processing.
+However, quality web applications make use of **readable URLs** that **describe the content that resides there**.
 For instance, if I'm creating an application that displays weather information, `/zip/90014` is a better way to represent the weather in Los Angeles than `/#w-zone.120453931`.
 So how can we maintain clean, readable URLs while still doing the heavy lifting in the browser?